rostools/r-cubed-intro/paper.md

 improving skills in R, reproducibility, and open science for researchers in the field of diabetes research.

-The learning modules are structured as a three-day course, with five sub-modules.
+The learning modules are structured as a three-day workshop, with five sub-modules.
-We've designed it specifically as an open educational resource that either other instructors might make use of or modify on for their own lessons or for learners to use on their own or as a reference after participating in the course.
+We've designed it specifically as an open educational resource that either other instructors might make use of or modify on for their own lessons or for learners to use on their own or as a reference after participating in the workshop.
 All content is permissively licensed under CC-BY and MIT Licenses, and so available for re-used.